24

 RACI Matrix

-12 workflow stages plus 3 quality gates.
+15 stages including 3 quality gates.
 Click any stage to see activities with full RACI assignments.

 Decision Rights by Role